Dean Horridge 0:00

 Good question.
-I’m a very determined person, and a lot of times I guess the best bosses in the world actually absorb a lot of the good work that the team do around them.
+I’m a very determined person, and I think a lot of times, the best bosses in the world absorb the good work that the team do around them.
 What I did in the early stages was try and take in too much advice, and not be clear about my strategy, and where I wanted to be.
-And that sort of slowed me down by just trying to please other people, including building up a board, and a set of senior team.
-But if you have a vision, if you have belief as a leader, you have to strive to achieve that.
-And actually what I found over time in the very early stages, was people will follow you if they believe in you.
-So that advice in those support mechanisms are great, but you as a leader have to have the belief, desire and understanding, and a clear message to anybody that you want as part of that team and journey.
+That slowed me down by trying to please other people, including building up a board, and a senior team.
+But if you have a vision, and the belief as a leader, you have to strive to achieve that.
+Actually what I found over time was that people will follow you if they believe in you.
+So that advice in those support systems are great, but you as a leader need to have the belief, desire and understanding, and a clear message to anybody that you want as part of that team and journey.

 James Moore 52:16

-Thanks for that, I really appreciate your last answer there I think we get a lot of insight from that.
+Thanks for that.
+I really appreciate your last answer there, and I think we can get a lot of insight from that.
 And thanks for your time today.
-I’m gonna wrap up there, but hopefully next time, maybe we could do it in person and you can take me on the tennis court and show me how to play.
+I’m going to wrap up there, maybe next time, we could do it in person, and you can take me on the tennis court and show me how to play.

 Dean Horridge 52:29